 Donald J. Boudreaux is a senior fellow with American Institute for Economic Research and with the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics, and Economics at the Mercatus Center at George Mason University; a Mercatus Center Board Member; and a professor of economics and former economics-department chair at George Mason University.
 He is the author of the books The Essential Hayek, Globalization, Hypocrites and Half-Wits, and his articles appear in such publications as the Wall Street Journal, New York Times, US News & World Report as well as numerous scholarly journals.
 He writes a blog called Cafe Hayek and a regular column on economics for the Pittsburgh Tribune-Review.
 Boudreaux earned a PhD in economics from Auburn University and a law degree from the University of Virginia.

-Articles from Donald J. Boudreaux
+Articles by Donald J. Boudreaux

 When and to the extent that trade and markets are free, Americans benefit from innovation no matter where it occurs.

 Human society is permeated with comparative advantage.
 When each person specializes in performing that task, or small set of tasks, for which he or she has a comparative advantage — and then exchanges the fruits of this labor for goods and services pro …

 An economic entity’s technical ability to produce some particular product is, by itself, irrelevant for determining if that entity should produce that product itself or, instead, acquire that product by first producing something else and then trading that something else for the product.